RapTho/elasticsearch-tutorials/lab-2.md

 {"id": 3, "title": "The Catcher in the Rye", "author": "J.D.
 Salinger", "genre": "Classics", "year": 1951}
 ```

-Lets check if all books were added.
+Let's check if all books were added.

 ```
 GET /books/_search